ouzi-dev/whalers-of-the-moon/README.md

 * `make build`: Builds the docker image.
 * `make push`: Push the image to the remote repository.

+You can use `make go-builder-push` from the root folder and it will build the image with the default settings and push it to the repo.

 ### dind

 Docker image to build docker images in docker!